H-DNA/MPiSC/report/chapters/background/index.typ

 == Common issues when designing non-blocking algorithms <issues>

-Atomic instructions are the option we choose when it comes to designing non-blocking algorithms (@atomic-instructions).
-However, there are problems usually associated with this approach, that is ABA problem (@ABA-problem) and safe memory reclamation problem (@safe-memory-reclaim).
-Proper solutions to these issues are required to complete our design process, which has been discussed at length in @mpsc-queue, @correctness-condition, @progress-guarantee, @atomic-instructions.
-We move on to implementation techniques in section @mpi, @pure-mpi, @bclx.
+Atomic instructions represent the preferred approach for designing non-blocking algorithms (@atomic-instructions).
+However, this approach typically encounters two significant problems: the ABA problem (@ABA-problem) and the safe memory reclamation problem (@safe-memory-reclaim).
+Addressing these issues is essential for completing the design process outlined in the previous sections (@mpsc-queue, @correctness-condition, @progress-guarantee, @atomic-instructions).

 === ABA problem <ABA-problem>